 How long do hot water systems last?

-In some cases, there are times when your tank is experiencing issues other than normal wear and tear.
+Sometimes, your tank is experiencing issues other than normal wear and tear.

-• Rusty coloured water
+- Rusty coloured water

-• Weak water temperature
+- Weak water temperature

-• Noisy tank
+- Noisy tank

-• Leaks from tank and valves
+- Leaks from tank and valves

 What system do I need?

-If you need a new hot water system installed or repair an existing one, contact a reputable plumbing company that specialises in hot water system repairs and installations.
+If you need a new hot water system installed or to repair an existing one, contact a reputable plumbing company that specialises in hot water system repairs and installations.
 They will assist you in finding the perfect unit for your property and even determine the hot water system size you require.